With only 4 simple ingredients, this is the easiest Crock Pot Mulled Apple Cider recipe ever! It’s also the tastiest.

 My favorite part about this spiced apple cider recipe is, in fact, the clove-studded orange.
 It just looks so festive, and the tiny amount of orange juice that comes out, the oils from the peel, and the cloves impart the most wonderful, heady flavors – both into your cider and wafting about your home.

-- Throw it in your slow cooker along with a few cinnamon sticks and a bottle of apple cider.
+- Add your clove-studded orange to your slow cooker along with a few cinnamon sticks and apple cider.

 - Turn it on.